taniamishakova/homepage/README.md

-# Tania Mishakova - autoprezetacja
+# Tania Mishakova - self-presentation

 ## General information
 This page was created for the YouCode course, in order to learn and practice the basic skills of HTML, CSS and Javascript.